Ajaysinh1290/Ajaysinh1290/README.md

 # Hi there 👋  I'm Ajay

-* 🔭 I’m currently working on Weather App
+* 🔭 I’m currently working on Personal Project
 * 🌱 I’m currently learning Flutter
 * 👯 I’m looking to collaborate on Instagram
 * 💬 Ask me about java and flutter